WA9ONY/Arduino/README.md

 # Title: "Arduino: A Comprehensive Guide to Interactive Electronics Projects"
-## By ChatGPT and David Haworth WAA9ONY
+### By OpenAI ChatGPT, Google Generative AI and David Haworth WAA9ONY

 ## Chapter 1.
 Introduction to Arduino